Steven M. Zeitels: Career

-Zeitels founded and directs the Voice Restoration Research Program, which is a collaborative effort of investigators at Harvard and MGH, as well as Robert Langer at MIT.
+Larry Page, the founder of Google, described his difficulties with vocal nerve injury and has been a supporter of Zeitels and the Voice Health Institute.
+Zeitels conceived and directs the Voice Restoration Research Program, which is a collaborative effort of investigators at Harvard and MGH, as well as Robert Langer at MIT.
 They have spent over a decade developing a biomaterial that would restore the largest majority of human voice loss and the research group received the 2010 Broyles Maloney Award of the American Broncho-Esophagological Association for their effort.
+They hope to initiate human trials to test the new vocal biogel in 2018.

 Personal life

-He met his wife, Maria Nuria Hananias, a Chilean otolaryngological surgeon, in 2001 and they were married in 2003.
-They have two children, a boy and a girl.
+While in Chile lecturing as a guest of the Chilean Society of Otolaryngology in 2001 he met Maria Nuria Hananias, a Chilean otolaryngological surgeon.
+Married in 2003, they have two children, a boy and a girl.